wispborne/persean-chronicles/README.md

 ## Credits

 Avanitia for proof-reading literally _everything_ and providing an incredible amount of feedback.

+Selkie for Telos sprites (creator of many botes).

+Nia for Telos effects and sprites (master of effects).

+SleepyFish for Telos sprites (transparency expert).

 Market condition code inspired by Tartiflette's [Unknown Skies](https://fractalsoftworks.com/forum/index.php?topic=12041.0).